UPDATED: JULY 05, 2023 | 2 MIN READ

 Health insurance is essential at any age.
-But you’ll find the older you get; the more your health begins to decline.
+But you’ll find the older you get, the more your health begins to decline.
 You become more prone to illness, injury, or disability the older you get.
 So, it’s no surprise that your healthcare costs increase with age.
-When you become more prone to illness and injury, your medical insurance risks paying out more money in medical claims.
-So, to offset these potential costs, your insurance company raises it’s premium amounts, making you pay more out-of-pocket expenses.
+When you become more prone to illness and injury, your insurance risks paying more for medical claims.
+So, to offset these potential costs, your insurance company raises its premium amounts, making you pay more out-of-pocket expenses.

 What is the lowest income to qualify for Obamacare?

 To qualify for Obamacare, you must first meet specific income requirements.
 In 2023, for a single person, you must earn at least $13,590 to qualify for Obamacare.
-If you’re applying for a family of four, you must make a minimum of $27,750 to qualify for plans through the Marketplace.
+If you’re applying for a family of four, you must make at least $27,750 to qualify for plans through the Marketplace.
 In addition to finding affordable health plans, you may be eligible for tax credits.